IntegrityChecker java (icj): Command Line Usage Tips

 Most people are not comfortable with the command line.
 It is simple to use.

 - Open a Terminal window (/Applications/Utilities/Terminal).

 - Type "icj" followed by a space followed by the command (e.g. verify or update).

 - Type a space after the command, then drag anything into the Terminal window from the Finder (a folder or multiple folders, or a volume or even multiple volumes).

 In step #3, you can also type in the desired item(s) instead.

 - To stop (forcibly kill) icj in a Terminal window, type control-C (control, not cmd).

 - To temporarily suspend icj in a Terminal window, type control-Z. To resume, type "fg" (foreground).

 - The macOS file cache can steadily degrade performance as it caches absolutely everything that icj reads.
 There is currently no technical way to tell macOS to not cache when reading files from a Java program.
-To enable icj to flush this cache, run icj using "sudo" as in:
+The performance hit can be up to 40% on machines with lots of memory.
+Any time there is more than 50GB of data, it would be wise to enable cache flushing To enable icj to flush this cache, run icj using "sudo" as in:

 sudo icj verify MasterData